Our Approach to Materials and Making

 Casting

 Done by experienced Australian casting houses certified by the Responsible Jewellery Council.
-Cast jewellery is generally more affordable than fully hand-fabricated equivalents but is not lower quality โ€” both carry our Lifetime Manufacturing Warranty.
+Cast jewellery is generally more affordable than fully hand-fabricated equivalents, but is not always lower quality.
+The casting procedures used are world-class. — both carry our Lifetime Manufacturing Warranty.

 02